-The unauthorized using and writing of the names of another person on school forms or other school correspondence such as notes from home, letters, etc.
+The unauthorized using and writing of the names of another person on school forms or other school correspondence such as notes from home, letters, etc. All absences falsely excused will be considered unexcused.
+The Student may be assigned additional consequences depending on the severity and frequency of the incident(s).

 1st Offense: Parent notification.
-One to two days out-of-school suspension.
+Student may be suspended one to three days.
 All absences falsely accused will be considered unexcused.

-2nd Offense: Four to five days out-of-school suspension.

-3rd Offense: Recommendation for expulsion.
+2nd Offense: Student may be suspended up to five days.
+3rd Offense: Student may be recommended for expulsion.